 Rotherham United ½ Time Tournament

 On Saturday the 28th October some of our year five and six football players took part in the RUFC ½ time tournament.
 They got the amazing opportunity to play at the New York Stadium against Eastwood village, as well as watch the Rotherham V Gillingham game.
-It may not have been a great outcome for the Rotherham United players, however it was a different story for Whiston, as they came away with a 2:1 victory and are therefore through to the final.
+It may not have been a great outcome for the Rotherham United players, however it was a different story for Whiston, as they came away with a 2:1 victory and are therefore through to the semi-finals.
 Well done boys.

 Girls RUFC Football Tournament